 People can hereby understand who is trying to influence them and why.
 They will be able to see the information such as whether an advertiser used an EIN or FEC identification number.

 Facebook also includes a list of social issues in the US a range of topics encompassed by the 10 referenced categories.
 For the Civil and Social Rights category, Facebook will detect and review ads on various topics, e. g. freedom of religion, LGBTQ rights, women’s rights, etc.

 Ads deal with debate or advocate for environmental issues, won’t require fulfilling these additional steps.
 The blogpost also reported that, if an ad goes further, however, and advocates for or against things like legislation or a ballot initiative, the authorization requirement will continue to apply.

 Facebook has also added up their future plans to make its platform more transparent for its users.

 - More enhancements to our Ad Library, such as making it easier to track and compare spending of U.S. presidential candidates

 - Expanding our policy to prohibit ads that expressly discourage people in the US from voting, a commitment we made as part of a recent civil rights audit.

-- Requiring all Pages for national candidates or elected officials to go through Page Publishing Authorization, which requires that Page administrators turn on two-factor authentication and verify their primary country location so that we can confirm these Pages are using real accounts and are located in the U.S.
+- Requiring all Pages for national candidates or elected officials to go through Page Publishing Authorization requires that Page administrators turn on two-factor authentication and verify their primary country location so that we can confirm these Pages are using real accounts and are located in the U.S.

 - Exposing more information about a Page, such as the business or organization behind it.

-As the time is changing, our society is adapting according to it rapidly.
+As time is changing, our society is adapting it rapidly.
 Facebook is continuously trying to focus on the safety and requirements for each and everyone across the globe.
 We sincerely hope that their call for sensible regulation will protect people ahead and fulfill their goals.